YuanyuanLiuSIAT/SSJDM/README.md

 ### Data Preparation
 To facilitate a quick start, we provide sample data, the sample data can be downloaded [here](https:).
-The undersampling mask of the sample data is provided in `mask\`.
+The undersampling mask of the sample data is provided in `mask/`.

 ### Pretrained checkpoints